danielsauter/rapid-android-development/README.md

 ![](http://www.gnu.org/graphics/lgplv3-88x31.png)

-The source code of the more than 40 example projects in the book is licensed under the [GNU Lesser General Public License](http://creativecommons.org/licenses/LGPL/2.1/), Version 2.1.
+The source code for the more than 40 example projects in the book is licensed under the [GNU Lesser General Public License](http://creativecommons.org/licenses/LGPL/2.1/), Version 2.1.